BoiseCodeWorks/SlapGame/README.md

   - Click the punch button, you should see the target health drop to 94 and hit count to 2.
   - Finally click the Kick button, you should see the target health drop to 84 and hit count to 3.
   - Keep pressing buttons...
 What happens when the target has been hit for over 100 hit points?
 Why does this happen?

-### Requirements
-  - Visualization:
-      - Current Health and Health Updates are visible while game is being played
-  - Functionality:
-      - 3 Buttons to affect status in varying amounts